hoangquochung1110/static-site-generator/srcs/clean-commit-history.md

 ---
-title: Let's clean up your messy commit history
+title: Do you have readable Git commit history ?
 date: 2022-05-06 10:00
 ---

-## Do you have readable Git commit history ?

-### Reuse the most recent commit message with `git commit --amend`
+# Reuse the most recent commit message with `git commit --amend`

 Recall back to the time when I haven't been familiarized with code quality assurance (aka linters), I very often failed those linter checks.
 As a result, there were commit messages look like this
 ```
 $ git commit -m "Improve code style"